Gen H Conveyancing Panel Information

 In the same way that there is a unique Gen H conveyancing panel most building societies, operate a conveyancing panel for solicitors and other conveyancers that the lender will instruct.
 Terms and Conditions and criteria for inclusion on a building society conveyancing panel vary from lender-to-lender.
 Having CQS accreditation may be a requirement.
 Institutional lenders, such as a building society, is a client and is entitled to instruct the solicitor or conveyancer of its choosing (who, in turn, is free to accept or refuse instructions).
 Therefore, if lender and borrower cannot agree which solicitor or conveyancer should represent them jointly, they would usually proceed on a separate representation basis.
 The BSA have not published the equivalent of the UK Finance Lenders’ Handbook Part 3s.

 I noticed the following question on my PI renewal form this year ‘Has your Firm been asked by a lender to agree to more onerous terms and conditions than provided for in the UK Finance Lenders’ Handbook?’
 My firm is on a number of bank panels including the Gen H conveyancing panel.
 We have Terms and Conditions of appointment which we are duty bound to comply with.
-Am I supposed to mention these Terms ?
+Should I reference these Terms ?

 The key here is the caveat ‘more onerous’.
 You have to try and take an objective view as to whether the Terms relating to the Gen H conveyancing appointment (or other terms for other lenders) are ‘more onerous’ than the UK Finance Lenders’ Handbook Conditions.
 Depending on the Terms you may need to provide details on your renewal form.
-If you are in any doubt please call your broker to discuss before moving forward on this question.
+If you are in any doubt please call your broker to discuss before completing the answer.

-Our membership of the Gen H conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my CQS application?
+my firm’s membership of the Gen H conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?

-You should provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your application but gives the Law Society viability as to what has happened.
+It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your application but gives the CQS team a complete picture of what has happened.

-My firm is listed on the Gen H conveyancing panel and all set to complete a purchase within the next week.
-I dont have a Legal Charge for the client to execute.
+My firm is listed on the Gen H conveyancing panel and due to complete a remortgage within the next few weeks.
+I can not locate a Mortgage Deed for the client to execute.
 Who do I contact at Gen H to obtain duplicate documents?

-You would be advised to get in touch with Gen H to obtain standard documents.
-The The Council of Mortgage Lenders Handbook has an individual inquiry for lenders to cite who to contact to obtain standard documents.
+You should contact Gen H to obtain standard documents.
+The CML Handbook contains an explicit section for lenders to reveal who to contact to obtain standard documents.
 Gen H in their Part 2’s state:

 Find a Lawyer on the Gen H Conveyancing Panel